Nicholas III Kőszegi: In hagiography

-The circumstances of Nicholas' death appears in the 15th-century legend of Blessed Maurice Csák, although with many false data and interpretation.
+The circumstances of Nicholas' death appear in the 15th-century legend of Blessed Maurice Csák, although with many false data and interpretation.
 Accordingly, Maurice, who related to the Kőszegis from his maternal side, wished to recover his previously abandoned goods in order to donate them to the Virgin Mary monastery, located on an island of the Danube, but "king" Nicholas ["son of George"] refused his request after their conversation [in the autumn of 1313].
 In response, Maurice prophesied that Nicholas will die within half a year because of his "harshness".
 For the specified time, Nicholas fell ill and called "his sons" [sic!], Bishop Nicholas of Győr and Andrew, and ordered them to hand over the goods for the monastery, according to Maurice's request, who predicted his death and thus "he has a holy and prophetic soul".